nickinhinguyen/Counter-App/README.md

 **Edit the UI layout**

 Open the activity_main.xml file under main/res/layout.
-You can choose to drag and drop components in the design tab or you can view the xml code.
+You can choose to drag and drop components in the design tab or you can edit the xml source code.

 Add a Textview to display the counter and 2 buttons for increment and decrement the counter
 ![alt text](https://github.com/nickinhinguyen/Counter-App/blob/master/img/design_view.png)